Does Partial Consumption Help Foraging?: Results

 For a typical forager problem, another important quantity to look into is the food consumption.
 The food consumption governs the survival of the forager.
 We define $f(x)$ as the total food consumed at lattice site $x$ during the entire lifetime.
 In Fig.~\ref{1D_food_x}(a), (b), (c) and (d), the distribution of consumed food over sites are shown.
 As $x$ increases, the consumed food decreases exponentially.
 It has been observed that for a fixed $k/S$ all the curves collapse onto a single curve, when the rescaled profile $f(x)/S$ is plotted against $|x|/S^{\phi}$.
 From the Figure, the scaling form obtained is as follows:

 where $F_0$ is the amplitude and $1/\xi$ signifies the decay strength.
 From the dimension, therefore, $\xi$ may be thought of as a decay length.
 For different $k/S$, the value of $\xi$ and $\phi$ are mentioned in Table \ref{Table 2}.
 For a few $k/S$, $\xi$ values are mentioned in the caption of Fig. \ref{1D_food_x} too.
+For smaller values of $k/S$, values of $\xi$ are smaller.
+Thus, the rescaled profiles become gradually narrower and the forager explores a smaller region of space.
+The food consumption is therefore also less.

 Now, the total consumed food can be expressed as,